 By DKZ.2R: The Carpentries Workshop: Introduction to the Unix Shell, Git, and GitLab

 The DKZ.2R presents, as a part of our “Trainings” work package, a Carpentries Workshop on the 18th and 22nd of November on the topic of “Introduction to the Unix Shell, Git, and GitLab”.
+This is an official Carpentries Workshop and will be hosted on-site at RWTH Aachen University.

 Read More